Mechanical Vibrations

 3. Construct numerical models of vibratory systems such that they can be used to predict and enhance performance;

-4. Compute and predict the vibration behaviour of complex systems (including two and multi degree-of-freedom) using vibration theory;
+4. Compute and predict the vibration behaviour of complex mechanical systems (including two and multi degree-of-freedom) using vibration theory;

 5. Analyse the vibration behaviour of structures and machines taking into account economic, industrial, human and environmental considerations; and